oarepo/oarepo-enrollments/README.md

   8. The database record is enriched with timestamp, enrollment status and user instance.
   9. user is redirected via 302 to the redirection url, defaulting to success/failure url

+Note: once the enrollment link has been consumed, it can not be reused by a different user.
+Also, expired link can not be reused as well.

 ### Task implementation

 Task is a function with a signature: